in , ,

 Stavanger is a vibrant place; the adjacent oil resources are driving economic growth.
 Consequently, most of the fringes of the city have become victims of the hated urban sprawl.
 Along with this, prices have surged and today this location is among the most expensive in the nation.
 Stavanger’s central area has been free from the influence of contemporary architecture and is dotted with very lovely old wooden structures.
 Summer brings dozens of fantastic eateries to select from as well as some vibrant nightlife from the adjacent waterfront.
 Many stop via Stavanger on their route to the amazing views at Lysefjorden and Preikestolen.

-READ ALSO: Top 10 Richest Guitarists In The World (2024 Update)
+READ ALSO: The Top 10 Richest Musicians In Africa 2024 (Forbes)

 6. Tromso